matrix-org/synapse/docs/usage/configuration/config_documentation.md

 The federation section defines some sub-options related to federation.

-The following options are related to configuring timeout&retry logic for one request, independently of the others.
+The following options are related to configuring timeout and retry logic for one request, independently of the others.
-Short retry algo is used when something or someone will wait for the request to have an answer, while long retry is used for stuffs not really needing immediate interactivity, like sending a federation transaction.
+Short retry algorithm is used when something or someone will wait for the request to have an answer, while long retry is used for requests that happen in the background, like sending a federation transaction.

 * `client_timeout`: timeout for the federation requests in seconds.
 Default to 60s.